-Briggs, Katherine.
+Briggs, Katharine.
 The Fairies in Tradition and Literature (Routledge & Kegan Paul, 1967).

 Briggs, Katharine.
 A Dictionary of Fairies (Penguin, 1977).
 A comprehensive reference work on the faerie lore of the British Isles.

-Briggs, Katherine.
+Briggs, Katharine.
 The Vanishing People: A Study of Traditional Fairy Beliefs (B.T.
 Batsford, 1978).

 Briggs, Katharine.
 British Folk-Tales and Legends: A Sampler (Routledge & Kegan Paul, 1977).